 Skip to main content

-· 6 min read
+·7 min read

 Envio Cover Photo

-Considering you are ingesting data and the only CRUD (Create, Read, Update & Delete) operations your handlers perform are writing entities, then your indexer is handling stateless data, and the concept of handling reorgs is very simple.
-Effectively delete all the entities from orphaned blocks and re-ingest them with the canonical blocks data.
-This is possible since stateless data allows for parallel processing.
+Independent data is data that does not require the previous state in order to process the current state.
+In an indexer, this means only "create" operations.
+If the only CRUD operations your handlers perform are writing entities, your indexer is handling stateless data, and handling reorgs is straightforward: delete all entities from orphaned blocks and re-ingest them with the canonical block's data.
+This is possible because stateless data allows for parallel processing.

-Stateful data is data that depends on the previous state, think update & delete, in order to process the current state.
-In an indexer, this means that operations such as updates and deletes are required, rather than simply writing new entities.
-When handling stateful data, your indexer needs to account for the current state of entities, and thus, reorgs become notably more complex.
+Stateful data is data that depends on the previous state (think update and delete operations) in order to process the current state.
+When handling stateful data, your indexer needs to account for the current state of entities, and reorgs become notably more complex.

 During a chain reorg, rather than simply replacing orphaned data, you need to revert previous operations or changes and ensure that the entity state is rolled back correctly.
-This requires tracking the history of changes to each entity so that, when a reorg occurs, you can accurately undo or adjust state based on the adopted canonical chain’s data.
+This requires tracking the history of changes to each entity so that when a reorg occurs, you can accurately undo or adjust state based on the adopted canonical chain's data.

 Note: We can periodically prune the entity history, retaining only the changes relevant to unfinalized blocks.

-Reorgs and Multichain Indexing
+Reorgs and multichain indexing

-Reorgs in the Wild
+Reorgs in the wild

 In practice, different networks exhibit varying levels of exposure to reorgs based on their design.
 Some networks, like Base and the OP stack, are largely reorg-resistant with block finality occurring at the head, though exceptions do exist.
-On the other hand, networks like Polygon frequently experience deeper reorgs, where forked chains can extend over 10 blocks deep—one notable instance involved a reorg of 157 blocks.
+On the other hand, networks like Polygon frequently experience deeper reorgs, where forked chains can extend over 10 blocks deep.
+One notable instance involved a reorg of 157 blocks.
 Both Etherscan and Blockscout provide data on reorg occurrences.
-According to Ethereum Mainnet Etherscan, roughly 1% of blocks undergo reorgs, meaning that, assuming a 50/50 chance of a transaction being included in either the orphaned or canonical chain, about 1 in 200 transactions is likely to be in a reorg-ed block.
+According to Ethereum Mainnet Etherscan, roughly 1% of blocks undergo reorgs, meaning that, assuming a 50/50 chance of a transaction being included in either the orphaned or canonical chain, about 1 in 200 transactions is likely to be in a reorged block.

 Conclusion

-What are Chain Reorgs?
+What are chain reorgs?

 Fundamental concepts: